jarviscanada/jarvis_data_eng_JjFalcon/core_java/twitter/README.md

   to retrieve the corresponding business logic, acquire the results, and pass it to the VIEW for rendering.

 TwitterService
-- The business logic of the app responsible for determining how data is created, altered, showed, or stored.
+- The business logic of the app responsible for determining how data is created, altered, showed, or stored using the MODEL objects.
-  It provides a set of rules to validate objects and how each interacts with the other.
+  It also provides a set of rules to validate objects and how each interacts with the other.
   With this particular app, it is responsible for validating the tweet's text message and coordinates.

 TwitterDao